 Abíọ́dún ‘Abbey’ Ọlátòkunbọ̀ Abdul | SFHEA

 Abíọ́dún (pronounced A-byaw-doon) is Yorùbá-Nigerian writer and UNESCO Global Poetry Slam Champion 2022.
 Her expressive writing includes life essays and diasporic travel stories posted on Yorùbá Yonder, through which she additionally conceived the YNAD Talks event series.
-She is penning a 3-part autoethnographical memoir-polemic encompassing her schooling across Yorùbá-Nigeria, Scots-Britain and Japan with nuanced views on identity, ideology, social framework and prejudice - Stained Glass Eyes: Race, Family and Multiculturalism.
-Her first book is nearing publication and her second ‘West meets East’ is part of her PhD research.
+She is penning a 3-part autoethnographical memoir-polemic series encompassing her schooling across Yorùbá-Nigeria, Scots-Britain and Japan (achieved through a Japanese Government scholarship) with nuanced views on identity, ideology, social framework and prejudice - Stained Glass Eyes: Race, Family and Multiculturalism.
+Book 1 is nearing publication and Book 2 is part of her PhD research funded by a Faculty of Arts scholarship.
 She also writes short stories centring Yorùbá culture as well as poetry on social justice and topics celebrating our common humanity.
-Her work has been published in anthologies; she writes/podcasts for literary magazines, performs at literary festivals/events, and presents at academic conferences.
+Her work has been published in anthologies; she writes/podcasts for literary magazines, performs at literary festivals/events, delivers writing workshops; and presents at academic conferences.

 More about the UNESCO Global Poetry Slam here